wenzhixin/bootstrap-table/README.md

 - [ ] Fix #23: Add css and classes parameters to column cell.
 - [ ] Fix #64: Add support for change remote url.
+- [x] Fix #113: Using radio type and cardView error.

 ## Features